DeviantRacoon/new-portfolio-web/docs/blueprint.md

 - Experience Timeline: Timeline of professional experience with quantifiable achievements.
 - Testimonial Carousel: Display verifiable testimonials from previous clients.
 - Contact and CTA: Contact form for inquiries and CTA button for scheduling.
-- Content Enhancement Tool: AI powered tool to rewrite a section to make it more impactful.
-Uses reasoning to decide if an included snippet of technical details is needed.

 ## Style Guidelines: